 Other Spring Chores

 If you have confirmed that you have no leaks in your outdoor hose bibs, it is time to move on with getting your remaining spring chores completed.
 Be sure to inspect your garden hose for leaks when attaching it to your newly tested hose bibs.
 Look for leaks in the hose as well as at the threaded connector.
 A small leak at the connection can allow water to puddle along your home’s foundation and cause leakage and water damage.
 The solution to these leaks is usually as simple as a new washer in the threaded connector assembly.

 It is also a good idea to invest some time checking the water lines for all of your irrigation, your swimming pool, and any water features in your yard.
 All of these can develop leaks over the winter months when they are not in use.
 And it is better to devote an afternoon to check all of the pipes for leaks than discovering them at a very inopportune time.

 Be sure to slowly turn the water on each feature to avoid potentially damaging water hammer and excessive pressure on the piping.
-And if you discover any leaks or issues beyond your repair expertise, call the pros at Action Air & Plumbing at (806) 787-6501.
+And if you discover any leaks or issues beyond your repair expertise, call the pros at Action Air Plumbing and Septic at 806-583-3558.
 Our team is here for you 24/7 to assist with any of your plumbing emergencies.